Korean, Edit

 Figure 1.
 Anterior–Posterior Axis Determination Process

 ⑴ 1st.
-Upon fertilization, protein translation and diffusion occur → Regulates expression of gap mRNA
+As fertilization occurs, protein translation and diffusion → regulation of gap mRNA expression.

 ⑵ 2nd.
-The oocyte moves to the posterior, and nurse cells occupy the anterior
+The oocyte moves to the posterior, and the anterior is occupied by nurse cells.

 ⑶ 3rd.
-The nucleus that moved to the posterior synthesizes Gurken protein from gurken mRNA
+The nucleus of the posteriorly positioned oocyte synthesizes Gurken protein from gurken mRNA.

 ⑷ 4th.
-Simultaneously with ⑵, terminal follicle cells express torpedo
+Concurrently with ⑵, terminal follicle cells express Torpedo.

-⑹ 6th. bicoid mRNA (= bcd mRNA) binds to dynein and moves to the anterior
+⑹ 6th. bicoid mRNA (= bcd mRNA) binds dynein and moves toward the anterior.

-⑺ 7th. oskar mRNA binds to nanos mRNA (= nos mRNA) after translation
+⑺ 7th.
+After oskar mRNA is translated, it associates with nanos mRNA (= nos mRNA).

 ⑻ 8th.
-Oskar protein that holds nanos mRNA binds to kinesin and moves posteriorly → nanos mRNA accumulates in the posterior
+Oskar protein holding nanos mRNA binds kinesin and moves posteriorly → nanos mRNA accumulates at the posterior.

 image